-Assumptions contained herein regarding potential CO_2 reduction scenarios, and other assumptions about future public policy provisions are for planning purposes only and are intended to provide credible planning scenarios, but are neither an endorsement of any particular regulatory regime or an attempt to predict the specific requirements of any regulatory regime that may be established.
+Assumptions contained herein regarding potential CO2 reduction scenarios, and other assumptions about future public policy provisions are for planning purposes only and are intended to provide credible planning scenarios, but are neither an endorsement of any particular regulatory regime or an attempt to predict the specific requirements of any regulatory regime that may be established.
 Costs for various alternatives are based on numerous assumptions and could increase or decrease under more detailed analysis involving specific projects.
 The assumptions and modeling scenarios and results described are hypothetical.

-1.2 IRP Planning Principles
+IRP Planning Principles

 The IRP must align with NPPD's Vision, Mission, Strategic Directives, and Strategic Plan.
 The Board-adopted Strategic Directives establish a requirement for NPPD to maintain a reliable and resilient generation portfolio to meet the needs of NPPD's customers with the ability to mitigate, survive, and/or recover from high impact events (BP-SD-03).
-The Board Strategic Directive on cost competitiveness (BP-SD-04) also establishes requirements for the District to meet certain cost competitiveness goals when measured against established benchmark standards.
 Additionally, the Strategic Directive for Carbon Emissions Reductions (BP-SD-05) recognizes the business risk of carbon emissions and emissions regulations, and establishes the goal of achieving "net zero" carbon emissions from NPPD's generation resources by 2050.
 NPPD's Board of Directors may evaluate and reconsider the District's Carbon Emissions Goal if it is determined that meeting or progressing toward the goal will adversely impact the District's ability to continue to meet the strategic directives concerning reliability (BP-SD-03) or cost competitiveness (BP-SD-04).
 Key language from NPPD's Strategic Directives and Strategic Plan that serve as guiding principles for the IRP process include: